presidente-nixon/MintPR/README.md

 ## The latest version can found here
 https://github.com/presidente-nixon/Multiprocessing-for-ffmpeg-interpolation/releases/tag/v0.3-alpha

+# About
+This software uses libraries from the FFmpeg project under the LGPLv2.1.
-# License
+## License
 Multiprocessing for ffmpeg interpolation is under the MIT license.

-# About
-This software uses libraries from the FFmpeg project under the LGPLv2.1
+## Contributing
+To contribute to the project you must create a pull request featuring your contributions, to learn more go to the contributing.md file.

 # Credits
 - ffmpeg